John Baptist Ashe: Biography

 He was born in the Rocky Point District of the Province of North Carolina in 1748.
 He was the son of Samuel Ashe and Mary Porter Ashe (cousin to her husband and first wife).
 His father's residence was called the Neck and was on the northeast Cape Fear River.
 His father was to be governor of the state and also brother of North Carolina militia General John Ashe.
 He was originally named "John Baptista Ashe", in honor of his grandfather, but chose to drop the final "a" from his middle name.

-He owned at least 63 slaves as of the 1790 census.

 Military service

-He served as a lieutenant in the Province of North Carolina New Hanover County militia during the time of the Regulator uprising in 1771.
+He served as a lieutenant in the province of North Carolina New Hanover County militia during the time of the Regulator uprising in 1771.
 Later, during the American Revolutionary War, he served as a minuteman in the Salisbury District, and the 6th North Carolina Regiment of the North Carolina Line (Continental Army), leading the "Majors" company.
 He fought at the Battle of Moore's Creek Bridge on February 27, 1776, after which the minutemen battalions were disbanded in favor of local militia and the Continental Army.
 He joined the 6th North Carolina Regiment as a captain and later promoted to major and then lieutenant colonel.
 He was at Valley Forge and fought at the Battle of Brandywine Creek in Pennsylvania on September 11, 1777; Battle of Germantown in Pennsylvania on October 4, 1777; and Battle of Monmouth in New Jersey on June 28, 1778.